 Simple Strategies for Teaching Preschool Behavior

-Teaching preschoolers to listen to and follow class rules doesn’t have to feel like a constant battle.
+Teaching preschoolers to listen to and follow class rules doesnβt have to feel like a constant battle.
 In fact, with the right approach, it can become one of the most rewarding parts of your day.
 Young children thrive on routine, clear expectations, and positive guidance.
 When we introduce rules in a way that feels safe,Continue reading “Simple Strategies for Teaching Preschool Behavior”

 How I Set Up My Preschool Classroom For The New School Year

 The Classroom of Dreams: How I Transformed a Blank Canvas into a Preschool Wonderland.
-New School Year, New Classroom Step into a world of wonder and creativity as I unveil the remarkable transformation of a once barren classroom into a vibrant preschool wonderland.
-Through a blend of imagination and practical design, witness how simple elementsContinue reading “How I Set Up My Preschool Classroom For The New School Year”
+You may also like: Why open ended play matters Ultimate guide to teaching letter of the week Self grading Assessment/screening tool New School Year, New Classroom Step into a world of wonder and creativity as I unveil the remarkable transformation ofContinue reading “How I Set Up My Preschool Classroom For The New School Year”

 The Ultimate Guide to Teaching Letter of the Week